aalto-grades/aalto-grades/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+The following table shows which versions of Aalto Grades are supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |